tomdoughty/nhsuk.base-application/README.md

 ### Docker
 To run the application with Docker you need to generate a Personal Access Token in Azure Devops and pass this to `docker-compose` to run the application.

+### Multi step form
+A lot of new services at NHS.UK are transactional.
+In this application a form is set up which stores the input to `TempData` and displays a summary page to check answers.
+This form also handles validation with `IValidateObject` as we have rewritten validation across many apps now.
+This is implemented with fully a accessible error summary, and error messages.